oracle/truffleruby/doc/contributor/how-to-guide.md

 ### Arguments manipulation

-The methods listed above are just kind of helpers to simplify working with DispatchNode.dispatch method that accepts arguments in a "frame arguments" format.
+The methods listed above are just kind of helpers to simplify working with the `DispatchNode#dispatch` method which accepts arguments in a "frame arguments" format.
 There are numerous helpers in a `RubyArguments` class to create, change and query "frame arguments":

 - pack
 - repack